dorny-mb/Fullstack-Engineer-Test-Chuck-/README.md

 - Your GraphQL API should have a Query type that resolves all Categories (https://api.chucknorris.io/jokes/categories)
-- Your GraphQL API should have a Query type that resolves a random joke given a Category as an argument (https://api.chucknorris.io/jokes/random? category={category})
+- Your GraphQL API should have a Query type that resolves a random joke given a Category as an argument (https://api.chucknorris.io/jokes/random?category={category})

 #### Client: